kvsschinmaye/kvsschinmaye/README.md

 # 💫 About Me:
 I'm a 3rd-year Computer Science student passionate about building real-world software solutions and exploring the power of AI.
 - Pronouns: She/Her
-🌟 “Learning never exhausts the mind – it only fuels curiosity.”

-Thanks for stopping by!
 Let's connect, collaborate, and code together. 💻✨

 ---